Ayilay/EncoderDebouncer/README.md

 (note 1) The footprint for the encoder has 5 holes, 3 on one side and 2 on the other.
 The holes are 0.1" apart, and the 2 rows of holes are 0.6" apart.
 Most cheap rotary encoders have very similar footprints.
 Worst case you will have to bend the pins a little bit to make them fit nicely

+## Additional Hardware Insights
+You might notice that Capacitor C1 charges through R1, but discharges relatively instantaneously because it shorts to GND.
+As such, the RC-Debouncing technically only happens while the capacitor is charging, (signal is RISING), but that feeds into the Inverting Schmitt Trigger, so the signal is only guaranteed to be properly debounced on a FALLING edge.
+For maximum reliability, choose the FALLING edge as the interrupt trigger in the software

+If you build this circuit, do beware: The resistor/capacitor values I chose are dependent on the specific encoders I had, and were calculated to filter out bounce that lasted no longer than 1 ms. While building my debouncer, I stumbled upon this [wonderful guide to debouncing](http://www.eng.utah.edu/~cs5780/debouncing.pdf).
+It has great explanations, and some humor sprinkled here and there, I strongly recommend reading it to gain a better understanding of debouncing.
+I used it as a reference for calculating the resistor/capacitor values

+It is most likely that your encoder will have similar bounce, no more than 1 ms in duration, so the values I used are most likely compatible.
+But do feel free to change them as you see fit.